Retropex/custom-ocean.xyz-dashboard/README.md

 # Ocean.xyz Bitcoin Mining Dashboard

-## A Comprehensive Monitoring Solution for Bitcoin Miners
+## A Customized Monitoring Solution for Bitcoin Miners using Ocean.xyz Pool

 This open-source dashboard provides real-time monitoring for Ocean.xyz pool miners, offering detailed insights on hashrate, profitability, worker status, and network metrics.
 Designed with a retro terminal aesthetic and focused on reliability, it helps miners maintain complete oversight of their operations.